Ricardo-EE/candidate-coding-test/README.md

 ## Pollutant Data
 As stated in the requirements, you can either;
-- Create a Symfony Controller or Symfony Command to process the supplied data in the `DataTrait` class.
+- Create a Symfony Controller or Symfony Command to process the supplied data in the `DataTrait` class at `src/Service/DataTrait.php`.

 ### Data
 - Region Name (string) - Max allowed length 100